A Robot Named Clunk*

 "Fired," said Carina.
 "You said he was dull."

-"I suggested a virtual crowd, but you insisted on the real thing."
+"I did suggest a virtual crowd, but you insisted on the real thing."
 Discreetly, Carina activated the air purifier.
-"They weren't exactly cheap, either."
+"The people we managed to bring in weren't exactly cheap, either."

 "You paid those losers to show up?"
 Jerling stared at her in surprise.
 "I thought they were loyal Rhinos supporters!"